06. Setting up your project

 - 3.Unreal Engine Version - Here you can select which version of Unreal Engine the project was build with.

-- 7.Display settings - Maximum resolution supported and being used by WebRTC player.
+- 4.Display Resolution - Maximum resolution supported and being used by WebRTC player.
 Currently we limit the resolution to FullHD.
 If you need higher resolutions or DLSS support, please contact Arcware support.

-- 8.Touch capability - Enable this option if your Unreal package has touch inputs set up correctly and can be used on touch devices.
+- 5.Touch capability - Enable this option if your Unreal package has touch inputs set up correctly and can be used on touch devices.

-There is hidden settings for allowing dynamic resolution and aspect ratio changes.
-These two options will be unlocked soon in accordance with this documentation as those settings need to be treated with care.
-These two settings tell our WebRTC player the expected behaviour of Unreal.
-This needs to be configured properly in Unreal.
-See also 01.3.
+There are also two hidden settings for resolution...
+Dynamic resolution: This setting allows your Unreal application to adapt to any resolution or aspect ratio.
+This setting is enabled by default for everything CloudRT project.
+Fixed aspect ratio: This setting forces your Unreal application to use the aspect ratio calculated from the Width x Height values you entered in the CloudRT project settings.
+This setting is disabled by default for every CloudRT project.
+These two settings will be unlocked soon in accordance with this documentation as those settings need to be treated with care.
+These two settings tell our WebRTC player the expected behavior of Unreal.
+For the Dynamic Resolution to work Unreal Engine needs to be configured properly, for this please also read 01.3.
 Resolutionand 01.4.
 Camera Aspect Ratio

 There is also a hidden setting on auto play which should tell the WebRTC player when the stream is ready and if it should automatically start the stream.
 The default behaviour is autoplay option being turned on.
 Turning it off might only be worth in some edge cases => coming soon